Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/3-upload-photos.md

 	_Contoso Travel showing an uploaded photo_

 You now have a basic Flask Web site running that accepts photo uploads.
 The next step is to modify the site to extract text from those photos.
+That's where Azure Cognitive Services come in.